ZhijieZheng-UM/ZhijieZheng-UM.github.io/index.md

 -----
 ### Objective
-Dedicated and detail-oriented new graduate computer science student with extensive team project experience.
-Highly effective at problem-solving and multitasking.
-Having a strong work ethic, enthusiasm for automobiles and always willing to learn.
-Adept at collaborating within teams to achieve efficient results.
+Dedicated and detail-oriented new graduate with a strong work ethic and a passion for automobiles.
+Offering meticulous attention to detail, effective problem-solving and multitasking.
+Adept at collaborating within teams to achieve efficient results and committed to continuous learning.
 Possesses a valid driver's license with a clean driving record.
 Capable of driving both automatic and manual transmission vehicles with confidence and expertise.

 -----
 ### Education